sujith-eag/vu-library/docs/java/java_core/04_Class_Object/02_methods.md

 }
 ```

-Here, `ret-type` specifies the type of data returned by the method.
-This can be any valid type, including class types that you create.
+* `ret-type` specifies the type of data returned by the method.
+This can be any valid type, including user defined class types.
 If the method does not return a value, its return type must be `void`.

-The parameter-list is a sequence of type and identifier pairs separated by commas.
-Parameters are essentially variables that receive the value of the arguments passed to the method when it is called.
+* The parameter-list is a sequence of type and identifier pairs separated by commas.

+* Parameters are essentially variables that receive the value of the arguments passed to the method when it is called.
 If the method has no parameters, the parameter list will be empty.

 ___

-The range of a vehicle is dependent upon the capacity of the fuel tank and the
-rate of fuel consumption, and both of these quantities are encapsulated by Vehicle.
-By adding a method to Vehicle that computes the range, you are enhancing its object-oriented structure.

 ```java
 class Vehicle